Bogotá conference: Reactions

 Ahead of the conference, a US State Department spokesperson accused the Hague Group of attempting to "weaponise international law to push radical anti-Western agendas" and "delegitimize Israel", warning that they would "aggressively defend" their interests; this was dismissed by participants.
 Former State Department official Annelle Sheline, who had resigned earlier in 2025 over the US administration's involvement in Gaza, said that the attending states were upholding "their obligations under the UN Convention on the Prevention and Punishment of the Crime of Genocide".
-The US had recently sanctioned UN Rapporteur and Bogotá meeting attendee Francesca Albanese for her reports on the Gaza genocide.
+The US had recently sanctioned UN Rapporteur and Bogotá meeting attendee Francesca Albanese because of her efforts to have the ICC prosecute Israeli and American officials and business leaders over Gaza.

 South African Minister of International Relations and Cooperation Ronald Lamola described the event as "a collective affirmation that no state is above the law", saying "The Hague Group was born to advance international law in an era of impunity.
 The measures adopted in Bogotá show that we are serious – and that coordinated state action is possible."
 The Israeli mission to the United Nations said that the summit was a "moral travesty" in a statement.
 The World Jewish Congress said that the conference "will be nothing more than a long list of condemnations, rejections, appeals, and empty declarations, nothing that contributes to peace and coexistence between the two peoples."